 Crowdsource Your Celebration

-A great way to feel connected as a remote team is being part of a special project together.
-Prior to quarantine life, your team may have had a physical space where they shared accomplishments, posted good news, or celebrated each other.
+A great way to feel connected as a remote team is being part of a special project together or having a shared space where they shared accomplishments, posted good news, or celebrated each other.

 Another fun way to get everyone involved?
 Make a playlist together.
 Ask everyone to share their favorite tunes and use a platform like Spotify to make the actual playlist.
 Team members can listen on their own or have it playing as background music during your remote holiday celebration.